BioStruct-UdeM/SAXS_tutorials/docs/details_instrument_software.md

 ---
-title: Softwares used by the instrument
+title: Software used by the instrument
 author: Normand Cyr
-date: 2019-03-14
+date: 2020-04-17
 ...

-# Softwares used by the instrument
+# Software used by the instrument

-Several softwares are in place in order to control the various pieces of the BioSAXS instrument.
+Several pieces of software are in place in order to control the various pieces of the BioSAXS instrument.
 The toolbar to open them is located at the bottom of the screen and looks like the following:

 ![SAXSLAB shortcut](img/saxslab_shortcuts.png)